jbinvnt/thing-not-thing/README.md

 This project is available as a web demo [here](https://huggingface.co/spaces/jbinvnt/thing-not-thing).
 But it will be slower than when the project is run locally on a GPU.

+You can expand "Additional Inputs" to allow adjusting the cosine similarity threshold below which your photo is deemed `Not <object>.`

 ## Running Locally on a GPU

 Tested on [Debian](https://debian.org).